Book I — The Drifter

 Firearm Categories

-The five major firearm categories, by Base Tempo:
+The major firearm categories, by Base Tempo:

 • Medium Pistols (Tempo 4) — Peacemaker, Volcanic.
 The Gunhand’s standard.
 Versatile.